Relational Quadrilateralland. I. The Classical Theory: Inclusion of trianglelands, 4-stop metroland within quadrilateralland

 \mbox{ }

-Then the quadrilateralland interpretation of these results is in direct analogy with the plain shapes case of triangleland consisting of two hemispheres of opposite orientation bounded by an equator circle of collinearity, the mirror-image-identified case then consisting of one half plus this collinear edge.
-Thus plain quadrilateralland´s distinction between clockwise- and anticlockwise-oriented figures is strongly anchored to this geometrical split, with the collinear configurations lying at the boundary of this split.
+Then the quadrilateralland interpretation of these results is in direct analogy with the plain shapes case of triangleland consisting of two hemispheres of opposite orientation bounded by an equator circle of collinearity.
+Thus quadrilateralland's distinction between clockwise- and anticlockwise-oriented figures is strongly anchored to this geometrical split, with the collinear configurations lying at the boundary of this split.